Holtorf Medical Group®, Contributor

 If you are hypothyroid, hope is not lost.
 It is still possible for you to lose weight!

 Treatment – If you are not already doing so, you need to be getting treatment for your thyroid problem.
 An untreated thyroid issue can result in more serious complications than weight gain.
-In order to treat, your physician will need to run a few blood tests which should consist of TSH, free T3, reverse T3, free T4 and thyroid antibodies to check for an autoimmune disease.
+In order to treat, your physician will need to run a few blood tests which should consist of TSH, free T3, reverse T3, free T4, and thyroid antibodies to check for autoimmune disease.
 If you are already undergoing treatment, but still can’t seem to lose weight, your treatment may not be optimized.
 This may mean an increase in dose or potentially another medication (T4/T3 combo or straight T3).

 1).
 Avoid stress – As difficult as that may sound avoiding stress is important to thyroid health.
-Stress causes the body to release various hormones which can interfere with the thyroid stimulating hormone, the hormone that tells your body to produce thyroid hormones, causing thyroid function to slow.
+Stress causes the body to release various hormones that can interfere with the thyroid stimulating hormone, the hormone that tells your body to produce thyroid hormones, causing thyroid function to slow.
 2).
 Sleep – Another symptom of hypothyroidism is fatigue so this may not be very difficult for you, but you may not know that sleep is vital to weight regulation.
 If you don’t get enough sleep or it’s not very restful sleep, your body does not have the time to recuperate and the fatigue you feel throughout the day can result in reaching for sugary, caffeinated snacks that cause you to pack on even more pounds.

 3).
 Exercise – Oh great!
 The “E” word!
 You were probably wishing we didn’t say this, but exercise is very beneficial not only for weight loss, but your overall health.
 It can even improve your mood!
 Mindful movement = some type of movement.
 Stretching, walking, yoga and swimming are all easy on the body and important for people with hypothyroidism who want to be healthy and lose weight.
 These are just a few weight loss tips for thyroid patients, but as you can see it requires a multi-faceted approach.
 For even more help in losing weight and becoming a healthier individual check out Dr. Evans’ online weight loss program, Stop the Weight.
-In the program she addresses all the systems of the body and expounds on some of the tips listed here to help you lose weight.
+In the program, she addresses all the systems of the body and expounds on some of the tips listed here to help you lose weight.
 If you’ve been struggling with weight loss, it may be time to implement these tips and check out this new doctor-designed protocol.

 About Holtorf Medical Group®